HenrySeed/2D-CLI-Graphics/README.md

 # 2D CLI Graphics 🖼
-*"Every wanted to display rudimentary graphics in the terminal like its 1975?
+*"Ever wanted to display rudimentary graphics in the terminal like its 1975?
 No?
 Well Now you can!"*

 ![Opacity](https://i.imgur.com/cQYMjy1.png " ")